-- Quickly and reliably detects all kinds of RF listening devices, including analog, digital, constantly existing and intermittent, sending audio or video, with or without encryption - Finds hidden surveillance devices employing the digital standards GSM, 3G, 4G/LTE, 5G(<6GHz) Bluetooth, Wi-Fi, DECT, etc. - Detects illegal information transmission in AC, telephone, Ethernet, alarm and other wires as well as in the infrared range with the help of the supplied Multifunction Probe - Can work in instant detection mode, guarding mode, locating mode and car tracker detection - Has a 20-50 times higher sensitivity and detection distance compared to conventional RF detectors and near-field receivers - Real-time spectrum analysis gives the ability to detect short-burst signals such as Wi-Fi, Bluetooth or mobile devices within just a few seconds - Automatic antenna selection provides high sensitivity and detection distance on all frequency bands - Can monitor the RF environment 24 hours a day with data logging - Capable of detecting covert bugging devices with an accumulation function and transmitters hidden within the spectrums of other signals - Supports storage of an unlimited quantity of signals.
+- Quickly and reliably detects all kinds of RF listening devices, including analog, digital, constantly existing and intermittent, sending audio or video, with or without encryption - Finds hidden surveillance devices employing the digital standards GSM, 3G, 4G/LTE, Bluetooth, Wi-Fi, DECT, etc. - Detects illegal information transmission in AC, telephone, Ethernet, alarm and other wires as well as in the infrared range with the help of the supplied Multifunction Probe - Can work in instant detection mode, guarding mode, locating mode and car tracker detection - Has a 20-50 times higher sensitivity and detection distance compared to conventional RF detectors and near-field receivers - Can monitor the RF environment 24 hours a day with data logging - Capable of detecting covert bugging devices with an accumulation function and transmitters hidden within the spectrums of other signals - Supports storage of an unlimited quantity of signals.
 Full information is stored in the log and can be reviewed during the detection, or at a later time.
-Multiple logs are supported. - Demodulation of audio in FM, AM, USB, LSB, CW (adjustable BW 3...240 kHz) - Alarm relay output can activate external devices when a dangerous signal is detected (turn on a CCTV system, for example)

-• Powered from the laptop's or tablet's USB
+Multiple logs are supported. - Demodulation of audio in FM, AM, USB, LSB, CW (adjustable BW 3...240 kHz) - Alarm relay output can activate external devices when a dangerous signal is detected (turn on a CCTV system, for example) - Comes in a protected case that allows you to place a 13-14" laptop inside (not included in the supplied set) - Powered from the laptop's USB